 Do I need a summary?
 My 7th grade English teacher said I must, so here goes.

-As an Admin, be the owner of your entire Saleforce org, even if you’re on a team of admins.
-Learn to understand the reasons behind why your company has purchased SKUs, and push back when no one gives you solid answers.
-Save your company money, even if its just for this year.
+As an Admin, be the owner of your entire Salesforce org, even if you’re on a team of admins.
+Learn to understand the reasons behind your company’s SKU purchases.
+Challenge the decisions when no one provides solid answers.
+Save your company money, even if it’s just for this year.
 Yes, no one is going to bonus you a percentage of savings, but it’s the right thing to do.
-Try to understand the technical and architectural decisions going on at the big picture level, even if all you’re doing most days are reports, dashboards, and rearranging fields on Lightning Record Pages.
+Try to understand the technical and architectural decisions at the big picture level.
+Even if most days involve reports, dashboards, and rearranging fields on Lightning Record Pages.

-Transparency, Ownership, and Accountability are the keys to better efficiency for your users, and right-sized purchasing of Salesforce (and other tools) for your company.
+Transparency, Ownership, and Accountability are essential for better efficiency for your users.
+They also lead to right-sized purchasing of Salesforce (and other tools) for your company.
 Just because you’re not the CTO, doesn’t mean you can’t think like one.